risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-table.md

 slug: /sql-create-table
 ---

-Use `CREATE TABLE` to create a new table.
+Use the `CREATE TABLE` command to create a new table.

 ## Syntax